|

 where he was a real success, for he was a true countryman, knowing

 at first hand what most politicians are only told.
-In 1914 he entered
+In 1914 he

-at thirty-eight.
+spite of himself at thirty-eight.
+When

 he left the Cabinet he found what he had always been seeking.
-Though

-his grave.
+found his grave.
+There

 can have been few careers with such abundant fulfilment.
 He had